Land Trust Climate Change Initiative

 A new conservation priority: climate adaptation

-Climate change is happening and it’s going to accelerate.
+Climate change is happening and it’s accelerating.
 Although we can still prevent the most severe impacts, we can’t stop climate change.
 Even if we eliminated all climate-changing emissions tomorrow, the greenhouse gases already in our atmosphere would continue to change the climate.
 Since we can’t stop climate change, we need to prepare for it.
 For land trusts, this means rethinking how we approach land conservation.

 For example, in 50 years, a property that is a coastal marsh today might be underwater.
 To preserve this habitat, a land trust might prioritize properties that are just upland, so the marsh can move inland as sea levels rise.
 Conserving land for the marsh could help both human and wild communities adapt to climate change.
 For example, it could buffer a nearby neighborhood from heavy storms, reducing loss of life and property.
 It could also replace lost habitat for plants and animals or form part of a corridor so they can migrate to new habitat.

 How will you respond to climate change?
-Check out our resources below.
+Check out the climate change website, Conservation in a Changing Climate.